 This curvature imperfection affects the ability of the cornea to focus light into the retina.

-One way to stand out with eyeglasses is by choosing frames that match unique facial features.
+The most flattering glasses have frames that match your unique facial features.
 Just like your face, your eye shape matters a lot here.

-Here are some suggestions to select the best eyeglass frames for your eyes:
+Here are some suggestions for selecting the best eyeglass frames for your eyes:

-- Round eyes: There are many options out there, but you couldn’t go wrong with rounded or squared frames.
+• Round eyes: Many options exist, but you can’t go wrong with rounded or squared frames.

-- Close-set eyes: Close-set is when there’s little space between your eyes.
-Select a thin-bridge frame for this type of eyes.
+• Close-set eyes: Close-set is when there’s little space between your eyes.
+Select a thin-bridge frame for this type of eye.

 Which eye shape is more attractive?